Topics Related to Field Dressing:

 It’s a good idea at this point, if you are taking out a whole carcass, to drain the blood out of the cavity by turning the elk over on its cut open belly.
 Let the blood drain out by rocking the carcass around, then wipe out the inside with a cloth.
 If I can drain it pretty well, I don’t always wipe it out.

 I don’t mean to make repositioning of an elk carcass sound easy.
-It’s not easy to roll one over this way or that and sometimes not feasible.
+It’s not easy to roll one over and sometimes not feasible.
 Sometimes the slope is too steep or a tree or rock is in the way, etc. Just do the best you can.

 It’s easy to roll over a deer, but elk are very heavy.
 If you can’t dump out the blood get as much as you can out to help it cool down inside.
 Soak some up with a rag.